-Hi everyone, Hartford FNB is still active!
+Hi everyone, Hartford FNB is very much still active!
 Anyone and everyone can come to Bushnell Park any Sunday around 3:30 by the carousel near the pond.
 Absolutely no pressure at all but feel free to cook something vegan and bring it to the park.
-Looking forward to seeing you out there and bring a mask!
-Check out our About page and FAQ for more info. #MutualAid
+Looking forward to seeing you out there!
+Check out our About page and FAQ for more info and feel free to call or email if you have any questions! #MutualAid

 “Despite our indirect role in its passage, our goal was never the statewide legislative reform which ultimately protected our activities and those of other grassroots anti-hunger activists from state intervention,” the statement reads.
 “Rather, our commitment has always been the to the elimination of structural inequality of which hunger is but a symptom, the abandonment of militarism and to the emergence of voluntary mutual aid as the essential characteristic of our social interactions.”